benc-uk/pikube/dashboard.md

 # Deploy the Kubernetes Dashboard

-Deploy the official Kubernetes Dashboard, which is terrible and no-one ever uses it
+Deploy the official Kubernetes Dashboard, which is actually pretty terrible and I really don't think anyone uses it.

-It's recommended to deploy the metrics server too `kubectl apply -f samples/metrics-server.yaml`
+It's recommended to deploy the metrics server too `kubectl apply -f samples/metrics-server.yaml` otherwise parts of the dashboard won't show anything

 See also:
 - https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/